AviationSFO/dodgergame/README.md

 # Dodger Game
-Move around to avoide getting hit but falling objects
+Move around to avoide getting hit by falling objects If you get hit you lose!

 # Instructions
 Arrow keys to move left and right